standing-o/Data_Analysis_Club/README.md

 1. Build in Data structure functions and files
 2. Arrays and Vectorized Computations
 3. Getting started with Pandas
+4. Data Loading Storage and File Formats
+5. Data Cleaning and Preparation

 ## 2. R Tutorials
 - Practice Plot, Treemap, Bubble Chart and Mosaic Plot